johanengstrand/xbee-resources/README.md

 Baud rates higher than 57 600 are not recommended when using the Sparkfun Xbee shield.

-> If XCTU throws errors you may need to unplug the device, program the Arduino with the `uno_xbee` sketch with an appropriate baud rate and then re-discover it in XCTU.
+> If XCTU throws errors you may need to re-program the Arduino with the `uno_xbee` sketch with an appropriate baud rate and then re-discover it in XCTU.

 ### Arduino Wireless Proto Shield